Variational Formulation of Higher-order Guiding-center Vlasov-Maxwell Theory: Abstract

 \section{Abstract}

-Extended guiding-center Vlasov-Maxwell equations are derived under the assumption of time-dependent and inhomogeneous electric and magnetic fields.
-The guiding-center Vlasov-Maxwell equations are derived to second order, which contain dipole and quadrupole contributions to the guiding-center polarization and magnetization.
+Extended guiding-center Vlasov-Maxwell equations are derived under the assumption of time-dependent and inhomogeneous electric and magnetic fields that obey the standard guiding-center space-time-scale orderings.
+The guiding-center Vlasov-Maxwell equations are derived up to second order, which contain dipole and quadrupole contributions to the guiding-center polarization and magnetization that include finite-Larmor-radius corrections.
 Exact energy-momentum conservation laws are derived from the variational formulation of these higher-order guiding-center Vlasov-Maxwell equations.